ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 Next, we will write a task that will do the following things:

 - Compile and autoprefix Sass.
-- Build a `style.css` file, which will be used by WordPress.
+- Build a `style.css` file, which is the final CSS file used by WordPress.

 To do this, we will create a Gulp `sass` task as: